AstraZeneca, Nipro sign COVID-19 vaccine deal for supply in Japan | Health

 AstraZeneca Plc and Nipro Corp signed an agreement to supply the British-Swedish company's COVID-19 vaccine in Japan, Nipro said on Wednesday.

-Domestic supply will gradually shift to Japanese producers, with about 90 million doses to be made by JCR Pharmaceuticals Co and other local partners.
-Japan started its inoculation drive in mid-February, later than most major economies, and using imported doses of the shot developed by Pfizer Inc and BioNTech SE.
-The Moderna vaccine went into use this week with the opening of mass vaccination centers.
+Japan's AstraZeneca doses will initially derive from undiluted solution imported from the United States.
+The supply will gradually shift to Japanese producers, with about 90 million doses to be made by JCR Pharmaceuticals Co and other local partners.
+Japan started its inoculation drive in mid-February, later than most major economies and using imported doses of the shot developed by Pfizer Inc and BioNTech SE.
+The Moderna vaccine went into use this week with the opening of mass vaccination centres.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)